EbenZergaw/spider-crm/README.md

 | 3.a         | Viewing All Customer Information           | CUSTOMER    | GET    | /customers       |
 | 3.b         | Viewing Sales Data and Order History       | ORDER       | GET    | /orders/sales    |

-Now I'll sort the endpoints by the resource they're accessing and map out the inputs, outputs, and logic.
+Now I'll sort the endpoints by resource and map out the inputs, outputs, logic